rayyan35p/tp/docs/DeveloperGuide.md

 1. Add a task

-   1. Prerequisite: There must be projects present in TaskHub and if you want to simultaneous assign an employee to the project, employees must also be assigned to the project.
+   1. Prerequisite: There must be projects present in the displayed project list and if you want to simultaneously assign an employee to the task, they must also be assigned to the project.

    2. Test case: `addT pr/1 em/1 n/Website d/11-10-2023 2359`<br>
       Expected: A task named "Website" is added to the first project, with deadline "11-10-2023 2359", and the employee indexed at 1 in the employee list is assigned to it.
 The corresponding message is also returned to the user.